JujuLynx/Coursera/README.md

 # Coursera

-This repository is used for educational purposes, and to store code created as part of Coursera modules.
+This repository is used for educational purposes, and storing code created as part of Coursera modules.